ionchi/ionchi/README.md

 ## I'm a Software Engineer

-I have almost three years of experience in software development, with particular focus on the Frontend - ⚡ Vue.js/Nuxt.js ⚡.
+I have more than three years of experience in software development, with particular focus on the Frontend - ⚡ Vue.js/Nuxt.js ⚡.

 - 🔭 I’m currently working @[Exeest][exeest]
 - 🌱 I’m currently learning Typescript & Flutter